Projectsniper82/SniperLab-clean/next-sniper/README.md

 an explicit error message instead of loading empty wallets.
 The cached password is cleared so the next load attempt will prompt you again.

+The prompt will keep reappearing until the correct password is provided so you can retry as many times as needed.
+You can also change the encryption password later via the **Change Wallet Password** button in the Bot Creation Manager.

 ## Strategy Context